-California American Water shall maintain survey data for all MPWRS Water Users supplied water by California American Water and shall provide the District with access to all data.
+California American Water shall maintain survey data for all MPWRS Water Users supplied water by California American Water and shall provide the District with access to all data in compliance with District Rule 42.
 California American Water shall provide the District with an annual summary of survey information, or more frequently as required by the General Manager.
 California American Water and MPWMD shall preserve the confidentiality of survey data.